Hinko Smrekar: Biography

 Then he started working again and tried to publish his own comic newspaper, Pikapok.
 However, tragedy struck in 1927 when his mother died and he was left alone.
 Because of his low income, he had to move out and it took him two years to build a small house where he could teach his drawing students.
 Due to a lack of clients, he began to focus on youth illustration.
 His most recent work as an illustrator was his drawings, images and initials for the collection Seven Andersen Fairy Tales for Wise Men and Women.

 After the outbreak of World War II in Slovenia, he was captured by the fascists on a street march in late September 1942.
-Smrekar was brutally interrogated and hastily shot on 1 October of the same year in the Gravel Pit in Ljubljana.
-There were no friends or acquaintances at the funeral, but the next day his grave was covered with flowers.
+Smrekar was brutally interrogated and hastily shot on 1 October of the same year at a gravel pit in Ljubljana.
+Even though friends and acquaintances didn't attend his funeral, his grave was covered with flowers the following daz.
 In the political newspaper Jutro, Elko Justin published an oblique obituary for his friend: a broken spruce tree ("smreka" in Slovenian) is piled on top of the impoverished coffin, which has been nailed with a single carved sheet, and an upside-down letter R lies across the name plate bearing the word "konec", meaning "the end" - a rebus of Smrekar's name.
 In October 1942, the news of his death was published in the illegal newspaper Slovenski poročevalec ("Slovenian Reporter").

 Work and meaning

 Smrekar's work is extremely colourful.
 He worked with all motifs, in all techniques, serious, sad, grotesque, funny, portraits, landscapes, romantic, naturalistic, national and international.
 He enjoyed using themes from folk tales and folk celebrations, and looked for genre motifs from the lives of ordinary people, especially peasants.

 He had already resisted the war between 1914 and 1918, both personally and artistically.
 Two of the greatest works of Slovenian graphic art were produced in those years - the cycle of anti-war caricatures Črnovojnik ("The Black Warrior"), in which the artist humorously described his inter-war experiences, and the illustrations of Martin Krpan.
 These were the first illustrations of the story, which set the example for later ones, such as those by Tone Kralj.
-From 1939 to 1942 he worked on the collective experience of war psychosis.
+From 1939 to 1942, he worked on the collective experience of war psychosis.